“The pessimist complains about the wind. The optimist expects it to change. The leader adjusts the sails.” – John Maxwell

 I’ve been asked many times, “hey, when’s the book coming out?”
 And it’s a truly flattering sentiment, believe me.
 Humbling, too.
 But really, another fitness book?

 That there is little dearth in quality training information available to those who seek it should come as no surprise to the TTP reader.
 High quality information is ubiquitous in this age, and I’m certainly not talking about mere blather either (though there is a boatload of that floating around as well).
 No, I’m speaking of the all the quality information available — and much of it available free of charge!
-The problem is, though, is that all of this great information is kinda like a mega-dose multi-vitamin — lots of top-notch individual pieces, though nothing exists to bind it all together.
+The problem is, though, is that all of this great information is kinda like the shotgunned approach of the mega-dose multi-vitamin — plenty of individual pieces, but nothing to bind it all together.
 No synergy.
 Like a group of all-stars who just can’t coalesce as a team.
 This isn’t so much a failing on the part of the authors, but is a weakness inherent in the consumer.
 Synergy is precisely what the reader has to bring to the table.
 But how does the reader go about learning this requite synergy?
 Time, aptitude, and/or a good coach seem to me the only options.
 But one thing is for certain: this element cannot be neglected.

 And neglecting synergy is what we tend to do in the West.
 We break things down to their constituent parts, paying little regard at all to the complexity of the whole, or interaction between those constituent parts.
 If we can’t measure/quantify it, it doesn’t exist.
 More importantly, it can’t be charged for.
 It’s simply “woo”.
 And I think this is unfortunate, because so much is lost in that manner of analysis.
 This is why a multi-vitamin can never replace the total package vitamin content of quality whole food, much as marketing and paid-for science would have us believe otherwise.
 You just can’t chase your BCAAs with a Big Mac and be ok.